 where $r_s$ is the radius of the strangelet and $p(r_s,T)$ is the probability of interaction between the neutrino and the strangelet.
 Here the net evaporation rate ${dA}/{dt}$ is the difference between the rates of evaporation and absorption:

-where $N_n$ is the nucleon density of the disk.
-By solving eqs.(\ref{neutrini},\ref{evap}) one can estimate the time-scale of evaporation of a strangelet of baryon number $A$ as a function of the density and temperature of the environment.
+where $N_n$ is the nucleon density.
+By solving Eqs.~(\ref{neutrini},\ref{evap}) one can estimate the time-scale of evaporation of a strangelet of baryon number $A$ as a function of the density and temperature of the environment.

-\paragraph{\it{Evaporation of shocked strangelets.-}} We now discuss the fate of fragments produced by shock waves: in this situation simulations of NS-NS mergers show that each shock can heat the environment up to temperatures of a few tens of MeV for almost 1 ms (see e.g. Figs. 4 and 15 of \cite{DePietri:2019khb} and \cite{Most:2018eaw}).
-The only existing simulation of the merger of two QSs \cite{Bauswein:2008gx,Bauswein:2009im} shows that large temperatures are reached immediately after the contact.
-Not all that shocked material is actually ejected because of the "sticky" properties of quark matter.
-What is important for our analysis is that the material that eventually will be ejected passes through a phase of high temperatures.

-In Fig.~\ref{fig1} (assuming a temperature and a density profile similar to the ones obtained in NS-NS merger) we show that at a temperature of 20 MeV all strangelets with $A<10^{40}$ evaporate on a timescale of a few $10^{-4}\mathrm{s}$ in an environment with a density up to $7.6 \times 10^{11} \mathrm{g \,cm^{-3}}$ ($I=50\, \mathrm{MeV}$) or up to $5\times 10^{11}\mathrm{g \,cm^{-3}}$ ($I=70 \,\mathrm{MeV}$).
-We have also investigated the possibility that mechanisms more efficient than the one based on neutrinos can keep $T_s\sim T_u$.
-It is then sufficient to solve eq.(\ref{evap}) (with $T_s=T_u$): the evaporation takes place at even larger densities.
-It is important to notice that these densities correspond to distances of at maximum 20-30 km from the center of the merger.
+We solve the previous equations in the case relevant for QS-QS merger, i.e. a nucleon density generated only by the evaporation of strangelets.
+This density, to be included in Eq.~(\ref{evap}) in place of the environment density $N_n$, can be calculated by imposing the mechanical equilibrium between the components of the system, by considering the pressures due to electrons and photons and the ones due to the ejected neutrons and protons \cite{Alcock:1985vc}: $N_n(T_s)=11\pi^2(T_u^4-T_s^4)/(360T_s)$.
+Fig.~\ref{timescaleevap} displays the evaporation timescales as functions of the temperature and of the baryon number.
+The white area indicates that for $T\lesssim 5.6\, \mathrm{MeV}$ evaporation never takes place because the re-absorption rate always overcomes the evaporation rate.
+It is possible to demonstrate (see Appendix B) that under the conditions discussed above the evaporation time-scale: